zvanderbosch/nightskies_fork/README.md

   - ArcGIS Pro 3.3 or later
   - conda (recommened to use [Miniforge](https://github.com/conda-forge/miniforge) for new installs)
   - Python packages:
-    - `arcpy astropy matplotlib scikit-image photutils numpy pandas scipy`
+    - `arcpy astropy matplotlib scikit-image photutils numpy pandas scipy pillow`

-**Seting up a Conda Environment**
+**Setting up a Conda Environment**

 ArcGIS Pro comes with a pre-built conda environment called **arcgispro-py3** that is setup to use arcpy.
 The easiest way to get arcpy functionality in a new conda environment is to clone the **arcgispro-py3** environment and then install additional packages as needed: